-Slope Rating represents the relative difficulty of a course from a specific set of tees for a "bogey golfer" compared to a scratch golfer.
-A course with long carries and thick rough will have a high slope rating because these features are more of a challenge to higher handicap golfers.
+Slope Rating represents the relative difficulty of a course from a specific set of tees for a 'bogey golfer' compared to a 'scratch' golfer.
+A course with long carries and thick rough will have a high slope rating because these features are more of a challenge to bogey golfers.

 A golfer's handicap for a specific course is determined by multiplying the player's Handicap Index by the ratio of the course Slope Rating divided by the neutral Slope Rating of 113.
-For example, from the White tees at Mapperley which will have a Slope Rating of 127, Course Handicaps will be calculated as follows:
+For example, from the White tees at Mapperley, Course Handicaps will be calculated as follows:

 - A 10 Handicap Index golfer will have a Course Handicap of 10 x (127/113) = 11